cgangaro/rainfall/level0/walkthrough.md

 - The effective UID/GID is used to determine the permissions of the process.
 - The saved UID/GID is used to save the effective UID/GID when the process switches to another user.

-We saw previously that the binary has the `setuid` bit set.
+We saw previously that the binary has the `setuid` bit set, for the owner of the file: `level1`.
-So if we run the binary with the argument `423`, it will execute a shell with the same user and group id as the owner of the binary, which is `level1`.
+So if we run the binary with the argument `423`, it will execute a shell with the same user and group id as `level1`.

 ### 4. Exploitation